Social care and rehabilitation

 The additional help you receive will depend on the level of help that you need.
 Your council will assess your needs and consider your need as falling within one of four bands of eligibility: critical, substantial, moderate or low.
 Different councils provide services in different bands.

 Most social services departments will have a specialist team, often called a "Sensory Impairment Team", which provides more specialised services to people with sight loss.
-The team can provide rehabilitation and mobility training, a demonstration of low vision aids and equipment, and information on local support groups and clubs.
+The team can provide rehabilitation (often abbreviated to "rehab") and mobility training, a demonstration of low vision aids and equipment, and information on local support groups and clubs.
 You should be able to get help from your Sensory Impairment Team - especially rehabilitation training - free of charge and without the need for a formal assessment.
 The Sensory Impairment Team can also help you to register your sight loss with your local authority.

 Social care assessments

 To know if you are eligible for other help you first must have an assessment.
 Social services cannot refuse you an assessment and you have the right to an assessment once social services are aware you may have a need for support.

 An assessment is traditionally carried out by a social worker or similar professional, who will visit you at home and ask you questions about different aspects of your life, including your health and disabilities.